SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

 ## Whats In It For Me (WIIFM)

-The project is intended to be used by different professionals:
+The project intends to be used by different professionals:

 - SAP Security Experts
 - non-SAP Security Experts